 THREE.
 Studies show that even low amounts of vitamin c for the skin do offer significant antioxidant benefits.

 FOUR.
 All the various forms of vitamin C can bring multiple benefits to your skin, preventing future damage but also working to repair the effects of aging and sun on your skin, promote wound healing, and control inflammation.

 In one highly reputed medical study, individuals with photo-aged skin were treated with topical ascorbic acid serum once a day for 2 weeks on one side of their face.
 80% experienced a significantly improved score according to dermatologists.
 Dyspigmentation, surface roughness, and fine lines on the treated side improved significantly.
-The conclusion of this particular studies shows that vitamin C is an effective for the treatment of photo-aged skin and does not cause any obvious side effects.
+The conclusion of this particular studies shows that vitamin C for skin care is an effective for the treatment of photo-aged skin and does not cause any obvious side effects.

-11 Ways Vitamin C Can Benefit Your Skin
+11 Vitamin C for Skin Care Benefits

 - SAFE FOR (ALMOST) ALL SKIN TYPES.
 Vitamin C has an excellent safety rating, and most people can use topical vitamin C for an extended period of time without experiencing any adverse reactions.
 In rare cases, people who have hypersensitive skin may experience minor irritation, but it will not harm their skin.
 Vitamin C is also safe to use in conjunction with other skin care actives, including alpha hydroxy acids, retinols, and SPF.

 - IT ACTUALLY PROMOTES BETTER HYDRATION FOR SKIN.
 Magnesium ascorbyl phosphate, one of the main vitamin C derivatives used in skin care, has been shown have a hydrating effect on skin.
 It decreases transepidermal water loss, allowing your skin to better retain moisture.